lpointet/WordPress-GPS/readme.txt

 2. Follow the pointers!

 == Changelog ==

+= 1.0.9 =
+* Refactored pointers processing to be more concise in JS #WebPerf

 = 1.0.8 =
 * Fixed a bug with the POST requests checks that implied the whole admin was blocked